![]() | Software | |

 Each instance of Dropbox must have (1) a unique Dropbox account and (2) a separate local Dropbox folder.

-You can Show Package Contents of the applcation package to verify it's not a Trojan horse.
-You'll find a two-line shell script in the "Resources" folder.
+Note: You can verify Dropbox Encore is not a Trojan horse: Show Package Contents of the applcation package – you'll find a two-line shell script in the "Resources" folder.

 The sole function of the Dropbox Encore application is to launch a second instance of Dropbox, using the official Dropbox application in your Applications folder.